arjo129/uSpeech/README.md

  - Plugs directly into an ``analogRead()`` port

 ## Documentation ##

+Commit 40 and above do not have appropriate documentation.
+To use µSpeech, download a copy of commit 38.
 Head over to the [downloads](https://github.com/arjo129/uSpeech/downloads) section on github and you will find a pdf tutorial.
+I'm working on closing the gap in docs please do be patient.
 ## Algorithm ##
 The library utilizes a special algorythm to enable speech detection.
 First the complexity of the signal is determined by taking the absolute derivative of the signal multiplying it by a fixed point saclar and then dividing it by the absolute integral of the signal.